 Anyone who rides, owns, or works with horses knows they have a talent for getting injured.
 Whether it happens during turnout, while riding, or even just in their stall, horses are capable of finding creative ways to hurt themselves despite our best efforts to create a safe living environment.
 An emergency vet call is expensive, and while it is often necessary, having the right tools to treat minor cuts, scrapes, or swellings on your own is an essential part of responsible horse management.

 Not sure where to start?
 We’ve put together a list of go-to first aid supplies that any barn should have on hand.
 Be sure to store all of these items properly – this means temperature-controlled storage for topical products and waterproof containers for any cotton or gauze bandaging supplies.

 Digital Thermometer – If you suspect your horse is feeling under the weather, an easy 30-second temperature check can help you determine if a vet call is in order.
-Be sure to thinly coat the tip of the thermometer with petroleum jelly before using – this will be more comfortable for your horse!
+Be sure to thinly coat the tip of the thermometer with petroleum jelly before using it.
+This will be more comfortable for your horse!

-Isopropyl Alcohol – Also known as rubbing alcohol, this antiseptic has a wide variety of uses in both horse and human first aid and is effective for sterilizing equipment such as thermometers.
+Isopropyl Alcohol – Also known as rubbing alcohol, this antiseptic has a wide variety of uses in both horse and human first aid.
+It is also effective for sterilizing equipment such as thermometers.

 Bandage Scissors – Unlike regular scissors, bandage scissors have a rounded tip on one blade that can be safely inserted into a hoof or leg wrap without the risk of hurting the horse.